Expert Advice

 Here are the top things to do.

-Springtime brings the azaleas to full boom and promises that mild days and cool evenings have arrived, and the first week in April is the busiest month for local events and you won’t lack for things to do.
+Springtime brings the azaleas to full bloom and promises mild days and cool evenings.
+The first week in April is the busiest month for local events, and there is no shortage of things to do.

 The town of Summerville hosts the Flowertown Festival, which is the largest craft festival on the East Coast.
-More than 100,000 people visit Azalea Park daily for the three-day weekend event.
-If you go on Saturday, you're sure to see plenty of people who participated in the Annual Cooper River Bridge Run.
+More than 100,000 people visit daily for the three-day weekend event.

 Run, walk or crawl across the bridge — just get over it as we locals like to say.

-Boone Hall Plantation hosts the Annual Lowcountry Cajun Festival the same weekend.
-Don’t worry if you can’t come until the end of the month.
+James Island County Parkhosts the annual Lowcountry Cajun Festival in April.
+Don’t worry if you can’t come until the middle of the month.
 It just means you’ll catch Boone Hall's annual Strawberry Festival instead.

 If you like grits, make your way to St. George — just a 40-minute drive from Charleston.
 There you can enjoy the World Grits Festival, also in April.